thtuanlegithub/laptop-market/README.md

 # Installation

-Just download file .apk with this [following link](...) then install on your device and enjoy it.
+Just download file LATO.apk with this [following link](https://drive.google.com/file/d/1X4PVvjhRNNkQKl2UEtchaYpSm7K10FHi/view?usp=drive_link) then install on your device and enjoy it.

 # Authors